bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 Plugins allow you to extend Bridgetown's behavior to fit your needs.
 These guides help you with the specifics of creating plugins.
 We also have some recommended best practices to help structure your plugin.

-{:.note}
+{% rendercontent "docs/note", title: "Roll It All Up in a Gem" %}
 If you'd like to maintain separation from your site source code and share functionality across multiple projects, we suggest creating a gem for your plugin.
-This will also help you manage dependencies,  For tips on creating a gem take a look a the [Ruby gems guide](https://guides.rubygems.org/make-your-own-gem/) or look through the source code of an existing plugin such as _bridgetown-feed_.
+This will also help you manage dependencies.
+For tips on creating a gem take a look a the [Ruby gems guide](https://guides.rubygems.org/make-your-own-gem/) or look through the source code of an existing plugin such as [bridgetown-feed](https://github.com/bridgetownrb/bridgetown-feed).

+Make sure you [follow these instructions](/docs/plugins/gems-and-webpack/) to integrate your plugin's frontend code with the users' Webpack setup!
+{% endrendercontent %}

 ## Installation